BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 ##### BMDE Version Filter Attribute ####

-The filter attribute `bmdeVersion` is used to specify a set of fields to be return to the client.
+The filter attribute `bmdeVersion` is used to specify a set of fields to be returned to the client.
 It's value can be a recognized BMDE version as returned by the api/metadata/bmde_versions query: the client can use either the explicit version name, or the shorthand if applicable.

 Alternatively, `bmdeVersion` can be 'default' which will return the fields normally associated with the collection you are querying.

 Finally, `bmdeVersion` can be set to 'custom' to retreive a subset of the fields normaly returned as 'default' fields.
 The specific fields must then be specified as a String vector in the fiter attribute 'fields'.
+If the client specifies fields not part of the normal 'default' set those fields will be ignored in the query.